kcarnold/cs344/content/units/02data/homework/index.md

     - You can also take pictures of sketches on paper, whiteboards, etc.
     - You can share images, but no single image should be used by more than 3 people.
     - You should have at least 10 images per letter.
+    - To get started, you can use [this dataset](https://students.cs.calvin.edu/~ka37/example_letter_images.zip) I hacked together very quickly.
+But it's bad in various ways, so please collect your own.
 2. Organize your dataset into a folder structure like `images/c/c01.png`.
     - Make an `images/README.txt` describing how you collected the images (e.g., whether you used a mouse/finger/pen or took pictures of paper/whiteboard/chalkboard/documents you found in the Meeter Center/...)
 3. Train a classifier to indicate which letter is contained in the image.